Percocet Addiction Treatment Programs

 Percocet itself has a few common nicknames, including Percs, Paulas, Roxi, and blue dynamite.
-Since Percocet is also a brand name form of oxycodone, some other street names may apply that are targeted towards oxycodone specifically, including O.C, oxycotton, oxy, ocs, hillbilly, hillbilly heroin, and poor man’s heroin.
+Since Percocet is also a brand name form of oxycodone, some other street names may apply to oxycodone specifically, including O.C, oxycotton, oxy, OCS, hillbilly, hillbilly heroin, and poor man’s heroin.

 Percocet is available only in the form of a pill.
 The pills are marked with the brand name “Percocet” on one side and the milligram of oxycodone on the pill on the other.
 The amount of acetaminophen is the same in each dose, 325mg per tablet.
 Percocet appears differently based on the dosage.

 Percocet takes an average of 19 hours to process through the body; however, this varies depending on the severity of the use.
 It can take much longer if someone is a chronic user as the opioids will be absorbed into the body’s fatty tissues if there is more Percocet than the liver can manage at one time.

 Physical symptoms of withdrawal can include: nausea, vomiting, sweating, runny nose, tearing, diarrhea, cramps, muscle spasms and aches, fatigue, tremors, chills, insomnia, high blood pressure, and dilated pupils.
 Psychological symptoms include irritability, anxiety, agitation, aggression, depression, mood swings, inability to concentrate, paranoia, and hyperactivity.

 Opioid painkillers like Percocet produce a number of other symptoms, including:

 - Mood swings

 In all our Percocet addiction treatment programs, patients meet with therapists weekly for individual sessions and engage in hours of group therapy each week.
 Group therapy allows individuals to hold each other accountable and share positive peer support.